rinq/websocket/README.md

 ---

-> *`void`* [**`session.call`**](#session.call) `(namespace, command, payload, timeout, function (error, response) {})`
+> *`void`* [**`session.call`**](#session.call) `(namespace, command, payload[, timeout][, function (error, response) {}])`

 Sends an *Overpass* command, and handles the response.

 Both `namespace` and `command` are strings used to dispatch the command to the appropriate server.
 The `payload` can be any [JSON] serializable value.

-The `timeout` value is used to implement a client-side timeout.
-If the command does not respond within `timeout` milliseconds, the handler will be called with a timeout error, and no response value.
-Depending on the server, and the individual command, this timeout *may* also be implemented server-side.
+The `timeout` value is used in the *Overpass* protocol to determine when an unprocessed command can be discarded due to its age.
+In addition, if a handler function is supplied, a client-side timeout will cause the handler function to be called with a timeout error as its `error` argument.

+The `timeout` value is specified as an integer.
+A positive `timeout` value indicates the number of milliseconds before timeout occurs.
+A `timeout` of `0` indicates that the server-side default timeout should be used.
+A negative `timeout` value indicates that *no* timeout should be used, but this is only allowed when no handler function is specified.

-The last argument is a handler that accepts an `error` as the first argument, and the `response` as the second.
+The last argument is an optional handler that accepts an `error` as the first argument, and the `response` as the second.
 If `error` is non-empty, the `response` value should be ignored.

+If no handler function is specified, the response to the call will instead be emitted from the session as a [*response* event](#session.event.response).

-Errors supplied to the handler may be *Overpass* [failures], which are sent by the server handling the command, or regular JavaScript errors for unexpected circumstances.
+Errors supplied to the handler, or emitted via a [*response* event](#session.event.response) will typically be *Overpass* [failures], which are sent by the server handling the command, but they can also be regular JavaScript errors for unexpected circumstances.

 Generally speaking, specific handling should exist for any relevant [failures], and a single catch-all for unexpected errors should also exist.
 To differentiate